-We assign a aa2 Capital score to BCV, in line with the initial score of aa2.
-The deterioration in the initial score reflected an expected decline in the capital ratios, which was already factored into the assigned Capital score, given the bank's high dividend payouts to its majority owner and shareholders, which amounted to around 90% of its net profit in recent years.
-Tangible common equity as a percentage of risk-weighted assets stood at 17.7% as of the end of June 2018, down from 18.9% as of year-end 2017.
+We assign a aa2 Capital score to BCV, in line with the initial score.
+The assigned score reflects some volatility and the expectation of a limited decline in the capital ratios, given the bank's high dividend payouts to its majority owner and shareholders, which amounted to around 90% of its net profit in recent years.
+Tangible common equity as a percentage of risk-weighted assets stood at 17.9% as of half-year 2019, down from 19.1% as of the year-end 2018.

-In 2018 and beyond, we expect BCV to maintain its strong capital adequacy ratios, including strong leverage, and thus a significant buffer over and above its announced 13.7% long-term minimum Common Equity Tier 1 ratio target.
+For 2019 and beyond, we expect BCV to maintain its strong capital adequacy ratios, including strong leverage, and thus a significant buffer over and above its announced 13.8% long-term minimum Common Equity Tier 1 capital ratio target.

-As a category 3 institution, according to the Swiss Financial Market Supervisory Authority (FINMA) definition, BCV must maintain an adequacy target, with a (total) capital ratio of at least 12.7%.
-Since January 2016 and because of the low-yield environment, FINMA has temporarily increased the minimum capital target for BCV to 13.7% to take into account the bank's interest rate risk exposure.
-As of the end of June 2018, BCV reported Common Equity Tier 1 and total capital ratios of 16.4% and 16.5%, respectively, down from 17.1% and 17.3% as of year-end 2017.
-The decrease in the capital ratios was primarily based by an increase in risk-weighted assets, as derived from the bank's models.
+As a category 3 institution, according to the Swiss Financial Market Supervisory Authority (FINMA) definition, BCV must maintain an adequacy target, with a (total) capital ratio of at least 12.8%.
+Since January 2016 and because of the low-yield environment, FINMA has temporarily increased the minimum capital target for BCV to 13.8% to take into account the bank's interest rate risk exposure.
+As of half-year 2019, BCV reported stable Common Equity Tier 1 capital and total capital ratios of 16.7% and 16.8%, respectively.

 Although the bank uses an internal ratings-based approach, in contrast to its peers (the regional and cantonal banks in Switzerland), the leverage ratio indicates that the chosen model approach is conservative, not pushing risk weights to an excessively low level.
-BCV's leverage ratio decreased slightly to a still-solid 6.4% as of the end of June 2018, from 6.5% as of year-end 2017.
+BCV's leverage ratio declined to 6.7% as of half-year 2019, after an increase to a solid 7.3% as of year-end 2018 from 6.5% as of year-end 2017.